MattKimmmm/File-System/Studio16/Studio16/ReadMe.txt

 4. Test cases: We tried implementing all the methods defined in the interface including append, read, write, with vectors contains char, which is successful

+5. Declares AbstractFile type instead of TextFile type and create a heap resource using new keyword